-Every year on the first Saturday of April the Anza-Borrego Desert State Park attracts story tellers from all over the globe to compete in the annual Peg Leg Smith Liar's Contest.
+Every year, the Anza-Borrego Desert State Park attracts storytellers from all over the globe to compete in the annual Peg Leg Smith Liar's Contest.
 The festivities begin at dusk.
 Bring a lawn chair and refreshments and get ready to enjoy a night of fun, and it's free!